 It’s a visual affair on their other platforms, too.
 You’d be forgiven for wondering whether you were still on Twitter whilst browsing Louis Vuitton’s feed.
 Every tweet is accompanied by a high-resolution photo or video, with the text serving only as an opening title to the main event.
 Head over to their Facebook and you’ll find it’s no exception.
 And on that note…

-Making an impression (and possibly a sale) is easy when you have a clear, consistent brand.
+Making an impression (and possibly a sale) is easy when you have a clear, consistent brand – and cohesion is key to building that all-important brand integrity.

 Louis Vuitton lives by this mantra.
 We see it in the coordination of their different social media outlets: all content is visual and has an equivalent no matter which site you access it through.

 Simple, easily-decipherable hashtags reinforce this cohesion.
-Every single social media post is tagged (#LouisVuitton) and event-specific hashtags help followers track specific brand updates (this year’s Fall Winter Men’s collection was accompanied by #LVMenFW18).
+Every single social media post is tagged (#LouisVuitton) and event-specific hashtags help followers track specific brand updates.

-Their Volez, Voguez, Voyagez Exhibition (#NYCVVV) in October played into this slick, connected labelling.
+Their Volez, Voguez, Voyagez Exhibition (#NYCVVV) played into this slick, connected labelling.

 Taking it a step further, the Make A Promise collaboration with Unicef was a bold instruction to act.